sansi-zhang/L3FNet/Hardware/hardwarecode/L3FNet-Hardcode/finn-hlslib/docs/source/library/maxpool.rst

 ..
 ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

 ====================================
-activations.hpp
+maxpool.h
 ====================================

-The activations.hpp file lists a set of classes used to implement the activation part of the mvau.
+The maxpool.h file describes the HLS implementation of the maxpool layer.

-.. doxygenfile:: activations.hpp
+.. doxygenfile:: maxpool.h